junmengli/meta-matter/README.md

 # i.MX MPU Matter platform

 We currently support 3 i.MX MPU platforms, which are the i.MX93 EVK, the i.MX8M Mini EVK, and the i.MX6ULL EVK.
-More details can be found at [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).
+For more details, please see the [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

 <a name="How-to-build-the-Yocto-image"></a>